 16th November 2003 Nicky Nook, Scorton.
 The team were paged direct from Lancashire Ambulance to assist a lady with a broken leg on Nicky Nook.
 The team then evacuated the lady to the Police Helicopter on the summit.
+She was then transferred to the Police Helicopter on the summit.
 She was then transferred to Preston Hospital.